Rajiv Surendra: Fine arts and crafts

 While working at Black Creek Pioneer Village in Toronto as a teenager, Surendra developed an interest in traditional crafts and antiques.
 As a result, he practices a number of traditional arts and crafts, including letter writing, calligraphy, bookbinding, and painting.
 He was an apprentice to Connecticut-based potter Guy Wolff, whose work has appeared in Martha Stewart Living magazine.

 In 2010, Surendra founded Letters in Ink, a bespoke calligraphy and graphic design service based in Manhattan.
 He uses pen and ink and chalk to create art and branding for restaurants and other businesses.

 In 2020, Surendra created a two-video YouTube series on the art of letter writing for the Morgan Library & Museum.
 Starting in 2021, he appeared in a series of videos posted on HGTV's YouTube channel, highlighting his personal collection of handmade objects, chalk art, bookbinding, and paper marbling.
-He created how-to videos, such as "A Beginner’s Guide to Chalk Art" and "How to Be a Good Host", which eventually accumulated over eight million views and encouraged him to create his own channel.
+He created how-to videos, such as "A Beginner's Guide to Chalk Art" and "How to Be a Good Host", which eventually accumulated over eight million views and encouraged him to create his own channel.

-In 2022, Surendra started a self-titled YouTube channel, which has garnered over 374,000 subscribers.
+In 2022, Surendra started a self-titled YouTube channel, which has garnered over 385,000 subscribers.
 The channel began with a GoFundMe, created after the success of Surendra's videos with HGTV, as a means of continuing to share his passions and interests.
 The videos on the channel are presented largely as tutorials, many of them on cooking, antiques, and crafts.
 The pilot of a planned lifestyle show hosted by Surendra, Homeboy, premiered on the streaming service Discovery Plus early that year.

 Personal life

-Surendra came out as gay in 2016.
+Surendra is gay.
 As of February 2023, he lives in New York City.
 In 2024, he became an American citizen.